BeeStation/BeeStation-Hornet/README.md

 Anytime you want to make changes to a map it's imperative you use the [Map Merging tools](https://wiki.beestation13.com/view/Map_Merger)

-## AWAY MISSIONS

-BeeStation supports loading away missions however they are disabled by default.

-Map files for away missions are located in the _maps/RandomZLevels directory.
-Each away mission includes it's own code definitions located in /code/modules/awaymissions/mission_code.
-These files must be included and compiled with the server beforehand otherwise the server will crash upon trying to load away missions that lack their code.

-To enable an away mission open `config/awaymissionconfig.txt` and uncomment one of the .dmm lines by removing the #.
-If more than one away mission is uncommented then the away mission loader will randomly select one the enabled ones to load.

 ## SQL SETUP

 The SQL backend requires a Mariadb server running 10.2 or later.
 Mysql is not supported but Mariadb is a drop in replacement for mysql.
 SQL is required for the library, stats tracking, admin notes, and job-only bans, among other features, mostly related to server administration.
 Your server details go in /config/dbconfig.txt, and the SQL schema is in /SQL/beestation_schema.sql and /SQL/beestation_schema_prefix.sql depending on if you want table prefixes.
 More detailed setup instructions are located here: https://wiki.beestation13.com/view/Downloading_the_source_code#Setting_up_the_database